Ktechgh/Account_Mgr/README.md

 # Account_Manager
-Account manager is use to close daily account
+A software for closing daily account at filling station